wko27/blog/_daily/2021-12-06-Massage_Gun.md

 ---

 YESTERDAY:
+* head to Brian's in the morning
+  * picked up some plant food
 * Jackie made pancakes for breakfast!
   * unfortunately, I bought unsweetened almond milk
   * blueberry pancakese need a bit of sugar to taste good